backstage/backstage/README.md

 The Backstage platform consists of a number of different components:

-- **frontend** - Main web application that users interact with.
+- **app** - Main web application that users interact with.
 It's built up by a number of different _Plugins_.
+This repo contains an example implementation of an app (located in `packages/example-app`) and you can easily get started with your own app by [creating one](docs/getting-started/create-an-app.md).
 - **plugins** - Each plugin is treated as a self-contained web app and can include almost any type of content.
 Plugins all use a common set of platform API's and reusable UI components.
 Plugins can fetch data either from the _backend_ or through any RESTful API exposed through the _proxy_.
 - **backend** \* - GraphQL aggregation service that holds the model of your software ecosystem, including organisational information and what team owns what software.
 The backend also has a Plugin model for extending its graph.
 - **proxy** \* - Terminates HTTPS and exposes any RESTful API to Plugins.